|FACULTY OF ENGINEERING|

 2) Either a thesis or a major paper as specified below:

 (a) Thesis: A thesis incorporating the results of an original investigation is required of all candidates except those students who are doing non-thesis research toward a major paper.
 Before writing the thesis the student must meet with the Master's committee to obtain permission to write the thesis.
 The Master's committee will grant this permission when the student has shown sufficient competence and has accomplished substantial research.
-After completion of the thesis, each candidate will be required to make a satisfactory oral presentation and defence of the thesis as described below.
+After completion of the thesis, each candidate will be required to make a satisfactory oral presentation and defense of the thesis as described below.

 (b) Major Paper: For those candidates doing non-thesis research, a major paper is required.
 The topic of the major paper is normally research based on the existing literature in the field of study.
 The candidate will be required to make an acceptable oral presentation to the Master's committee based on the major paper (see below).